 My retirement was forced by a diagnosis of glioblastoma, a terminal brain cancer at the end of October, 2016.
 When untreated the prognosis is 14 months.

 My symptoms were the loss of left peripheral vision and less control of my left foot.
 At the time of the diagnosis I staggered, not walked.
 I nearly died from complications from chemotherapy, not the cancer, when the initial chemotherapy caused the failure of my bone marrow, so counts of platelets, red and white blood cells went to zero.
 Many transfusions were needed for many weeks until the marrow recovered to acceptable levels; my red blood cell counts are still below normal.

-If anyone is curious for more details, I am the author of another web site,. the site www.cultureandreligion.com, a site about social issues. has an author page with more details.
+If anyone is curious for more details of the author, I am the author of another web site,. the site www.cultureandreligion.com, a site about social issues.
+It has an author page with more details.

 In 2018 I left the hospital and went home.
 I needed a mental challenge (I could not resume my routine of biking 20 miles around Fond du Lac each day after work) so I took on learning cosmology.
 I had a 3-inch telescope as a child and I maintained that interest.

-Modern cosmology is firmly rooted in Einstein's theory of relativity which is the manipulation of an observer's coordinate system.
+Modern cosmology is firmly rooted in Einstein's theory of relativity which is the manipulation of a moving observer's coordinate system.
 This 4-dimensional coordinate system is called space-time.

 I created this web site in late March 2020.
 I was posting attachments from my original web site and a first impression on seeing that site name is I am pushing religion.
 Anyone reading my cosmology related material will not find a religion angle because there is none to push.

 I can claim 2 personal achievements from my research in cosmology: